Custom Training Solutions

 Example:

-AI evaluates written responses and short demo videos—checking key steps and clarity—then returns consistent scores and tips at scale.
-Reviewers can sample and audit easily.
+AI-based evaluation reviews written responses and short demonstration videos to check for key steps and clarity.
+The system returns consistent scores and feedback at scale, and human reviewers can easily sample and audit the results.

 AI-Assisted Feedback and Coaching